w314/notes/javaNotes/javaTopics.md

 - `shell` is a terminal application used to interface with an operating system through written commands.
 - `Bash` is a popular default shell on Linux and macOS.
   Git Bash is

-> What are some common operations you would be performing when using Git?

-### Understand how to push to repo

-### Understand how to use branches

-### Understand how to merge